giserh/big_geospatial_data_lecture/README.md

 - Add yourself with a long-living contact address (e.g., private email) to the contributors file within your pull request
 - Add yourself to the right section there
+- Transfer the copyright to me in order to allow me to publish it later in contract with a commercial publisher